numbagg/numbagg/README.md

 | `move_var`          |     1000 |   0.01ms |    0.15ms | 18.91x |
 |                     |   100000 |   0.71ms |    5.40ms |  7.66x |
 |                     | 10000000 |  79.82ms |  534.13ms |  6.69x |

+[^1][^2]

+[^1]:
+    Benchmarks were run on a Mac M1 in October 2023 on numbagg's HEAD and pandas 2.1.1.
+Any contributions to improve the benchmarks for other libraries are more than welcome.

+[^2]:
+    Pandas doesn't have an equivalent `move_exp_nancount` function, so this is compared to a function which uses its `sum` function on an array of `1`s.

 </details>